 Our lesson program, and the trusted ponies in it, are the heart and soul of our organization.
 Our instructors are dedicated to molding future horseman.
-Children, and adults alike, will not only learn how to ride but also learn about the importance of good horsemanship.
-Each lesson includes 1/2 hour of grooming and horsemanship plus 1/2 hour of balanced seat riding.
+Children, and adults alike, will learn about the importance of good horsemanship, mindful handling skills and get saddle time.
 We recommend weekly lessons for the advancement of the student but can tailor a program to suit your needs.
-In the event of inclement weather, we offer "horseless" lessons to encompass many tasks in the barn from mucking stalls to cleaning tack.
+In the event of inclement weather, we offer inside lessons to encompass many tasks in the barn from in-depth horse handling skills to mucking stalls to cleaning tack.

-Cancellations require 24 hours notice without being billed.
+Cancellations require 24 hours notice without payment expected.
 In severe weather, you can choose to forego the lesson and the missed lesson will be credited.
 In the event our instructors have to cancel, the missed lesson will be credited.

 Meet Our Instructors